francabrera/ibmqx-user-guides/rst/full-user-guide/introduction.rst

 hands-on opportunity to experiment with operations on a real quantum computing processor.
 This way, we hope to foster a quantum intuition in the greater community, and spark further interest in those who are curious.
-By making quantum concepts more widely understood—even on a general level— we can more deeply explore all the possibilities quantum computing offers, and more rapidly bring its exciting power to a world whose perspective is limited by classical physics.
+By making quantum concepts more widely understood — even on a general level — we can more deeply explore all the possibilities quantum computing offers, and more rapidly bring its exciting power to a world whose perspective is limited by classical physics.